Understanding Gen Z and Social Media: TikTok

-Is your company or organization is looking to reach Gen Zers?
+Is your company or organization trying to understand Gen Z and Social Media?
 One platform you will want to take a serious look at is TikTok.
 As of March 2023, there are over 150 million TikTok users in the United States.
 45 million of those users are Gen Z. (Gen Z are individuals who were born between 1997 and 2012.)

 Gen Zers spend about 12 hours a week on TikTok.
 They use it to unwind.
 If you are a Gen X or a Baby Boomer – it is like how you watch television (or binge Netflix).
 They enjoy TikTok (instead of TV) because it is easy for anyone to post.
 The posts feel more creative and personal to them – compared to professionally produced content.
 (Yes there are professional TikTok creators, however the post feel is different then traditional media.)

 We interviewed Gen Zers to see what types of posts they like and created this list with examples.

 - Oddly Satisfying – Shuffling papers, cleaning carpets, pouring soda over ice, cutting into wax, or shifting sands.
 Any type of activity that is repetitive and soothing falls into this category.
 This type of post is mesmerizing and soothing.
 Perfect if you are looking to unwind and chill.

 - Political Information and News – There are a lot of political posts, everything from new Congressmen to reporters that aren’t found on a traditional newsroom.
 Of course, you can also find political posts from individuals that have different views from liberal to conservative.